AdaptableTools/example-adaptable-nocode-react-aggrid/README.md

 # React No Code Wrapper Template

-This is a very basic example of how to get started with AdapTable React.

 This is a very basic example of how to install and get started with the Adaptable React Wrapper and No Code Adaptable No-code Wizard.

 The current demo supports the JSON and Excel files.